Frequently Asked Questions for Alumni

 What if I need to get a phone or SIM card?

 A local phone number is useful but not essential in China.
 The process of registering a local phone number in China can be time-consuming.
-You have the choice of using your current provider’s mobile data roaming service, or you can purchase a travel data package from a third party provider.
+You have the choice of using your current provider’s mobile data roaming service, or you can purchase a travel data package from a third-party provider.
 Your options will depend on whether your phone has an e-SIM or a physical SIM card, whether your phone is locked to a particular phone company, and availability in your home country.
 We encourage you to make use of either mobile data roaming or a traveler data package and to research the best option for your individual needs.
+Please see the resource titled “Alumni e-Card and SIM Guide” in Whova.

 Registration